Competitive Fortnite records and statistics

-The Fortnite Championship Series is the premier seasonal Fortnite Battle Royale tournament.
-Since its inception in 2019, not counting the FNCS Pro-Am, 28 FNCS tournaments have been held; 24 online on various regions, and 4 in-person.
+The Fortnite Championship Series (FNCS) has been the premier competitive Fortnite Battle Royale circuit since its inception in 2019.
+Not counting the FNCS Pro-Am, 31 FNCS tournaments have been held—26 online on various regions and 5 in-person.
 These have been contested across different team sizes, giving differing amounts of winners.
+Prior to the establishment of FNCS, the game lacked any similar official competitive circuits, with Epic Games instead hosting various major one-off tournaments.